balkinaveen/ip/docs/README.md

 Now you have 2 tasks in the list.
 ```
 ## Adding Events
-Adds a task with a start and end time.
+Adds a task with a start and end time <br>
 **Format:**
 ```
 event <task description> /from <DD/MM/YYYY HHMM> /to <DD/MM/YYYY HHMM>